paschkel/Meet/README.md

 ## Camera
 Enable camera and increade GPU Mem to 128 or 256

 Raspberry Pi Camera worked directly in Chromium till Version 88.
-For latest Version of Chromium, following workaround ir required:
+For latest Version of Chromium, following workaround is required:
-You can test, if that workaround ir required, by starting webrtc testpage or starting a jitsi meeting in chromium.
-If camera is working, no workaround is required.
+You can test, if that workaround is needed, by starting webrtc testpage or starting a jitsi meeting in chromium.
+If camera is working, skip next steps.

 Install v4l2 Loopback:
 ```sh
 sudo apt install v4l2loopback-dkms
 ```
 Autostart script for Workaround:
-- Move File "CameraWoraround.desktop" to "/home/pi/.config/autostart"
+- Move File "meet/camera/CameraWoraround.desktop" to "/home/pi/.config/autostart"
-- Move File "CameraWorkaround.sh" to "/home/pi/MeetApp"

 ## IR Controller